 Java causes problems with Android API design.

-Cons of Kotlin:
+Disadvantages of Kotlin:

 Kotlin is younger than Java and has a small developer community which means limited resources to find solutions.